Support Athens by Locals!

 For example, located a stone’s throw away from the Acropolis, Acropolis View Hotel lives up to its name.

 The 3-star hotel offers 32 fully-renovated rooms decorated in a modern and simple way featuring earthy tones.
-The hotel’s mostly-desired rooms are facing the Acropolis or overlooking Philopappos.
+The hotel’s mostly desired rooms face the Acropolis or overlook Philopappos.

 If you favor a boutique style and a modern ambiance overview, you shouldn’t overlook Noble Suites.
-The contemporary design and the stylish furniture of their luxurious suites will make for an unforgettable stay.
+Their luxurious suites’ contemporary design and stylish furniture will make for an unforgettable stay.

 Featuring only two independent apartments, SV Acropolis Residence is another great option for those looking for a calm and homey atmosphere.
 The 1920’s Residence, is a one-bedroom apartment while the Garden Suite, a two-bedroom apartment.
 The latter has access to a private courtyard with a hot tub.

-Finally, Acropolis Hill Hotel has the perfect location for those eager to experience Athens’s historic center, nestled in the heart of the city center, with a view of Philopappos Hill.
+Finally, Acropolis Hill Hotel has the perfect location for those eager to experience Athens’s historic center.
+Nestled in the heart of the city center, it has a view of Philopappos Hill.
 Aside from 37 elegant rooms, the 3-star boutique hotel also features a rooftop terrace and an outdoor swimming pool.

-Now, you might be wondering: “How do I decide which is the best location for a hotel close to Philopappos Hill?”
-Why not start by taking a look at our extensive guide on where to stay in Athens?
+Now, you might wonder: “How do I decide which is the best location for a hotel close to Philopappos Hill?”
+Why not start by looking at our extensive guide on where to stay in Athens?

 Dionysos Zonar’s is a high-end, stylish restaurant located at the feet of Philopappos Hill.
 Its menu consists of dishes based on Greek cuisine but with a modern twist.
 Excellent cocktails and high-quality drinks are available for accompanying your dinner

-Featuring a terrace overlooking the Acropolis and an indoor cozy hall, GH Attikos Restaurant is the ideal dinner place all year round.
+GH Attikos Restaurant is the ideal dinner place all year round, featuring a terrace overlooking the Acropolis and a cozy indoor hall.
 Traditional Greek cuisine dishes made of fresh and local ingredients and a fine wine menu and cocktail list compose the restaurant’s menu.

-Boasting a cozy and stylish atmosphere, Salute Bistro is the perfect place for a pitstop.
-Serving coffee, brunch, and lunch dishes as well as savoring snacks for a light dinner, Salute Bistro is welcoming visitors all day long.
+Salute Bistro is the perfect place for a pitstop and boasts a cozy and stylish atmosphere.
+Serving coffee, brunch, and lunch dishes, as well as savoring snacks for a light dinner, Salute Bistro is welcoming visitors all day long.

-Below you will find some of the most frequently asked questions our readers have regarding visiting Philopappos Hill along with a few tips on how to make the most of your visit.
+Below you will find some of the most frequently asked questions our readers have regarding visiting Philopappos Hill along with a few tips on making the most of your visit.

 No, Philopappos Hill is open to visitors 24 hours a day 7 days a week.